RdoubleA/MLprep/machine_learning.md

 5) Jaccard similarity - this only works on sets.
 It is essentially the number of elements the two sets share (double counted since there's a copy in each set) divided by the total number of unique elements in both sets, or intersection divided by union

 ### Feature engineering
 Feature engineering involves designing metrics that transmute actions and qualities of a user or item into something usable by a model.
 For example, measuring how much time a user spent watching a video to capture user engagement.
 In the specific scenario you are building the ML model for, it is always important to consider all the actors (user, product, context/historical data) and their interactions (user-product similarity, etc) to come up with features.
 After you get these metrics, you have to clean them.
 Raw data is usually not in the proper format for a machine learning model to train effectively on it.
 Categorical variables need to be encoded for certain models.
 Some features have skewed distributions, and you might consider log transforming them so that the model can work with a wider range of values.
 There may be outliers that you may want to remove or cap / Winsorize.
 Missing data needs to be either removed or imputed with the mean value, or some other data imputation method.
+If there are sparse features with high cardinality, this can cause your model to overfit or become too complex, so it's best to run PCA before training on it.
 This [article](https://towardsdatascience.com/feature-engineering-for-machine-learning-3a5e293a5114) discusses cleaning features in detail.

 ## Industry ML